cacophony-wj/LeS/README.md

 # Specific Mod Details

+This modlist uses many mods cribbed from other lists.
+I owe huge debts of gratitude to [erri120] for his _Lotus_ modlist, [jdsmith] for his melee recommendations (all of which are available in _Elder Souls_, a much more professional list than this one, and [Xanza] for the methodology behind the "potato Skyrim modlist."
+In addition, [EggyPapa], [Xanza] and [jdsmith] helped me with Papyrus scripting, perhaps the most fragile and maddening part of any Skyrim list.
+Finally, [Tsukino] provided a complete conversion of _The Book of UUNP_ for CBBE 3BBB as well as all of the custom outfits in _Maids II: Deception_.

-This modlist uses many mods cribbed from elsewhere.
-If you need details, right click on one and select "Visit Nexus" or "Visit Lover's Lab".
+If you need details on how a particular mod in this list works, right click on one and select "Visit Nexus" or "Visit Lover's Lab".
 If you really like a mod in my list, why don't you select "Endorse" from the right-click menu while you're at it?
 It will really help the mod author, as well as all of us here at _Wabbajack._

 # Removing the Modlist